-https://filestore.aqa.org.uk/resources/psychology/specifications/AQA-7181-7182-SP-2015.PDF
+https://filestore.aqa.org.uk/resources/psychology/specifications/AQA-7181-7182-SP-2015.PDF (search AQA Psychology A-Level Specification on Google if the link does not work).

 Please note psychology is classified as a 'science' by some Universities and the course has significant amounts of biological content.
 Furthermore, the course includes mathematical skills which are assessed in all three papers.